Fields

 Field defaults

-In Gadget, you can set a default value for most field types in the Schema Editor.
+In Gadget, you can set a default value for most field types in the schema editor.
 This default value will be used when creating a record if no specific value is provided.
 You can modify the default value anytime, but the change will only affect new records created afterward.

 Types of fields